nkhlsharma98/Ascendeum-Python-Assessment/README.md

-This repository consists of the Python assessment by Ascendeum.
+This repository consists of the submission of Python assessment of Ascendeum by Nikhil Sharma.